Targeted Consultation

 Where we are now

-Elements Green is carrying out a targeted phase of consultation for Great North Road Solar and Biodiversity Park after making some localised additions to the Preliminary Environmental Information Report (PEIR) Order Limits consulted on for Phase Two statutory consultation, which closed in February 2025.
+Between Thursday 8 May and Friday 6 June 2025, Elements Green carried out a targeted phase of consultation for Great North Road Solar and Biodiversity Park after making some localised additions to the Preliminary Environmental Information Report (PEIR) Order Limits consulted on for Phase Two statutory consultation, which closed in February 2025.

 Localised additions to the PEIR Order Limits